facebook/winterfell/utils/README.md

 # Utils
 This crate contains utility functions used in STARK proof generation and verification.
 These functions are primarily used for serialization and transmuting data types.
 Ideally, they should be replaced with native Rust functionality, if such a replacement does not degrade performance.

+## WebAssembly support
+To compile this crate to WebAssembly, disable default features and enable the `alloc` feature.

 License
 -------